jmaasch/ashR/README.md

 ![ridge_grid](https://github.com/jmaasch/ashR/blob/master/figures/ridge_grid.jpg)

-*Note on accessibility: These color palettes were customized for use by a color-blind data scientist, though we cannot guarantee usefulness for all color-blind individuals.*
+*Note on accessibility: These color palettes were commissioned by a data scientist with color blindness, though we cannot guarantee usefulness for all individuals with color blindness.*

 &#8593; [return to top](#ashR)